2023 Katsina State gubernatorial election

-The 2023 Katsina State gubernatorial election will take place on 18 March 2023, to elect the Governor of Katsina State, concurrent with elections to the Katsina State House of Assembly as well as twenty-seven other gubernatorial elections and elections to all other state houses of assembly.
-The election—which was postponed from its original 11 March date—will be held three weeks after the presidential election and National Assembly elections.
-Incumbent APC Governor Aminu Bello Masari is term-limited and cannot seek re-election to a third term.
+The 2023 Katsina State gubernatorial election took place on 18 March 2023, to elect the governor of Katsina State, concurrent with the elections to the Katsina State House of Assembly as well as twenty-seven other gubernatorial elections and elections to all other state houses of assembly.
+The election was postponed from its original 11 March date, three weeks after the presidential election and National Assembly elections.
+Incumbent APC Governor Aminu Bello Masari was term-limited and could not seek for re-election to a third term.
+Umar Dikko Radda — the former SMEDAN Director-General — held the governorship for the APC by a margin of 27% over former Senator Garba Yakubu Lado, the PDP nominee.

-Party primaries were scheduled for between 4 April and 9 June 2022 with the Peoples Democratic Party nominating former Senator for Katsina South Garba Yakubu Lado on 25 May while the All Progressives Congress nominated former SMEDAN Director-General Umar Dikko Radda on 26 May.
+Party primaries were scheduled between 4 April and 9 June 2022 with the Peoples Democratic Party nominating Lado, a former Senator for Katsina South, on 25 May while the All Progressives Congress nominated Dikko Radda on 26 May.

+The day after Election Day, INEC declared Radda as the victor with official totals showed him winning just over 860,000 votes (~63% of the vote) to defeat Lado, who won about 487,000 votes (~36% of the vote).

 Electoral system

-The Governor of Katsina State is elected using a modified two-round system.
+The governor of Katsina State is elected using a modified two-round system.
 To be elected in the first round, a candidate must receive the plurality of the vote and over 25% of the vote in at least two-thirds of state local government areas.
 If no candidate passes this threshold, a second round will be held between the top candidate and the next candidate to have received a plurality of votes in the highest number of local government areas.

 Background

-Katsina State is a highly populated, northwestern state mainly inhabited by ethnic Hausas and Fulanis.
-It has a growing economy but is facing rising insecurity, desertification, and low education rates.
+Katsina State is a highly populated, northwestern state mainly inhabited by two ethnic groups: Hausa and Fulani communities.
+It has a growing economy that is faced by rising insecurity, desertification, and low education rates.

 Politically, the 2019 elections confirmed the state's status as one of the most staunchly APC states in the nation as both Buhari and Bello Masari won the state by wide margins and every single legislative seat on the senatorial, House of Representatives, and House of Assembly levels were carried by APC nominees.
 At the beginning of his term, Bello Masari said his administration would focus on security, agriculture, water resource management, and education.
 In terms of his performance, Bello Masari was praised for increasing his government's diversity but was heavily criticized for his response to rising insecurity.